-- Not everyone likes Ubuntu or Canonical, but thats ok.
+- Not everyone likes Ubuntu or Canonical, but that’s ok.
 FOSS projects and supporters are big on hating each other, even if it at the expense of it own demise.
-Linus argued the reason linux distribution is not big on consumer desktop as it is in embedded devices, servers and mobile devices because there are not enough pre-installed linux distribution on consument PC.
-One of the reason Windows survives and Linux don’t on desktop because consumer don’t have to download ISO and create partition in order try a new untested OS and see if it works.
-Windows comes pre-installed and consuers just use it.
+Linus argued the reason Linux distribution is not big on consumer desktop as it is in embedded devices, servers, and mobile devices because there are not enough pre-installed Linux distribution on consumer PC.
+One of the reason Windows survives and Linux don’t on the desktop because consumer doesn’t have to download ISO and create a partition in order try a new untested OS and see if it works.
+Windows come pre-installed and consumers just use it.
 Ubuntu Edge has the potential to solve this problem by having Linux distro pre-installed as full-blown Desktop OS right at the palm of your hand.
-We will have to wait and see if it will actually work in reality, but in my opinion this is the best attempt yet to tackle the problem of Linux user base on consumer desktop.
+We will have to wait and see if it will actually work in reality, but in my opinion, this is the best attempt yet to tackle the problem of Linux user base on consumer desktop.

 - Like it or not, Personal computer in the form of desktop or laptop is slowly dying a miserable death.
-It will still exist for professionals who needs a powerful dedicated device, but those people are in the minorities.
+It will still exist for professionals who needs a powerful dedicated device, but those people are the minorities.
 Most people use their computers for entertainment but slowly mobile devices are becoming powerful and feature complete enough to replace traditional PC.
 As it is Ubuntu takes a very small slice of existing desktop market.
-With the eventual demise of desktop as a widely used consumer product, Ubuntu (or any consument Linux distro for that matter) will have a hard time staying relevant.
-The only way to survive is to adapt to the market, like everyone else is doing.
-As far as Ubuntu is concerned its also a question of survival for Ubuntu as a Linux distro (not on the server side though).
-I predict that in the near future other distributions will follow suite and will have a mobile version of their OS.
+With the eventual demise of the desktop as a widely used consumer product, Ubuntu (or any consumer Linux distro for that matter) will have a hard time staying relevant.
+The only way to survive is to adapt to the market like everyone else is doing.
+As far as Ubuntu is concerned it’s also a question of survival for Ubuntu as a Linux distro (not on the server side, though).
+I predict that in the near future other distributions will follow suit and will have a mobile version of their OS.

-In the end the Linux and FOSS community needs to put their money where their mouth is.
-Its not everyday that you get to help put Linux in the mainstream market.
+In the end, the Linux and FOSS community need to put their money where their mouth is.
+It’s not every day that you get to help put Linux in the mainstream market.
 The Ubuntu community alone is big enough to finance this project, the FOSS community is even bigger.
-I suspect, this project will get financed, if it doesn’t, to me it would be bit of a tragedy.
+I suspect, this project will get financed, if it doesn’t, to me it would be a bit of a tragedy.